-Why did Ya'akov refer to Lavan as "Lavan ben Nachor" and not 'Lavan ben Besu'el'?
+Why did Yaakov refer to Lavan as "Lavan ben Nachor" (Lavan's grandfather), and not, 'Lavan ben Besu'el'?

-Ramban #1: Because Nachor, the head of the family, was more important than Besu'el.
+Ramban #1, Ha'amek Davar: Because Nachor, the head of the family, was more important than Besu'el.
 1

-Ramban #2: It is also possible that Besu'el was a nonentity, and Lavan did want people to attach him to him, only to his grandfather Nachor.
+Ramban #2: It is also possible that Besu'el was a nonentity, and Lavan did want people to attach himself to him, only to his grandfather Nachor.
 2

 Ramban #3: It may also be that the Torah mentions Nachor, who was the head of the family, in honor of Avraham, whose brother he was.

-As we find later in Vayeitzei, where Lavan himself referred to "the G-d of Avraham and the god of Nachor".
+As we find later, where Lavan himself referred to "the G-d of Avraham and the god of Nachor" (31:53).